dmlc/dgl/tutorials/models/2_small_graph/README.txt

   a sentence to the maximum length no longer works.
 Trees of different sentences have different sizes and topologies.
 DGL solves this problem by adding the trees to a bigger container graph, and then using message-passing to explore maximum parallelism.
-Batchin is a key API for this.
+Batching is a key API for this.